 - Mike Marshall – Oregon Recovers

-- Tim Naimi, MD, MPH – University of Victoria, Canadian Institute for Substance Use Research & Department of Public Health and Social Policy, University of Victoria
+- Timothy S. Naimi MD, MPH – Canadian Institute for Substance Use Research & Department of Public Health and Social Policy, University of Victoria

 - Mike Tobias – Michigan Coalition to Reduce Underage Drinking